joomlatools/joomlatools-vagrant/README.md

 This is a script developed by Joomlatools to ease the management of Joomla sites from command line.

-To create a site with it, SSH into the box and then run:
+To create an empty site with it, SSH into the box and then run:

     joomla create testsite